-- to inform you about how to best use the presentation spaces and tools the Physics department makes available for your Comps presentation, and
+- To inform you about how to best use the presentation spaces and tools the Physics department makes available for your Comps presentation

 Your choice of presentation application matters.
-We suggest using some version of MS PowerPoint rather than a PDF editor to develop your presentation, mainly because PowerPoint has the 'Presenter View' mode which displays a countdown timer and private notes area that are not displayed on the projection screen.
+We suggest using some version of MS PowerPoint rather than a PDF editor to develop your presentation, mainly because PowerPoint has the 'Presenter View' mode which displays a countdown timer and private notes area that are displayed on your laptop, but not on the projection screen.

 Use the same version of the presentation app for your actual presentation that you used to develop the presentation.
 You do not want to develop your talk with PowerPoint 2007 on a Mac and then present on PowerPoint 2011 on a Win7 machine.
 Bad things will happen.

 Clickers: The department is happy to loan you 'clickers' that enable you to remotely switch slides in your presentation.
-They have built in red laser pointers.
 This frees you up to prance around the room while giving your talk, making you more dynamic and interesting.
 The clickers work with most, but not all computers, so it's a good idea to test them with your laptop during your practice talk.

-Green Laser Pointer: The department also has a green laser pointer that is brighter than the red laser built into the clickers.
+Green Laser Pointer: The department has green laser pointers that are brighter than the red laser built into the clickers.
 In the larger presentation spaces the red laser pointer is hard to see, so the green laser pointer is preferred.

 Countdown timers: If you're not using PowerPoint you'll want one.